Nitovikla

 Nitovikla is an archaeological site of a fortress located in the Karpas Peninsula.
 The Swedish Cyprus Expedition investigated the area in 1929, they discovered tombs dating to the Middle Cypriot III (1725-1600 BC) and excavated the fortress.
 The fortress was built on a hill that overlooked the plateau and it was made with Cyclopean masonry, it had a square shape with towers in three of the corners and flanking the entrance.
+It had an internal courtyard with a water cistern.
 The fort was used between the Middle Cypriot III and the Late Cypriot I (1725-1450 BC) periods.
 The excavation was published in 1935.